 Proposers should be aware that there is no change expected in the average time to decision and release of reviews.
 Considering that NSF’s fiscal year begins on October 1st and ends on September 30th, proposals submitted between February and August are more likely to be awarded in the following fiscal year.

-The Electronic and Photonic Materials (EPM) program seeks to advance the field of electronics and photonics through basic, potentially transformative materials science research.
-The scope of the program encompasses the discovery and understanding of materials and material integration with potential for major technological innovations.
-A main focus of the program is on advanced materials and their integration that may offer new paradigms in computing, communication and sensing components, or enable advanced electronics, optoelectronics, photonics and plasmonics.
-The program covers identification and understanding of phenomena and fundamental mechanisms associated with growth and processing of electronic and photonic materials at atomic and molecular levels.
-Research on photovoltaics, materials with reduced dimensionalities and photonic metamaterials is also supported.
-In addition, development of new experimental techniques or novel approaches to explore electronic and photonic materials is encouraged.
-Research topics include, but are not limited to bulk, thin films and nanostructures; self-assembly and nanopatterning; interface-related phenomena and properties; defect and doping control; and relations between synthesis/processing, structure, and optical/electronic properties.
+The Electronic and Photonic Materials (EPM) program advances the field of electronics and photonics by supporting basic, potentially transformative materials science research.
+The scope of the program encompasses the discovery, understanding and development of materials with potential for major technological innovations.
+The program focuses on advanced materials and their integration that enables advanced electronics, optoelectronics, and photonics with the potential to offer new paradigms in computing, communications, and sensing.
+The program covers identifying and understanding phenomena and fundamental mechanisms associated with growth and processing of electronic and photonic materials at atomic and molecular levels.
+The EPM program encourages the development of new experimental techniques to explore electronic and photonic materials.
+EPM also supports research that combines experiment with modeling or theory, including machine learning, to advance materials discovery.